Essays

 Mistake 6: Applying Frameworks Mechanically

-Mistake 7: Citation of Primary Data
+Mistake 7: Failing to Cite Primary Data

 Is Your Case Study Deadline Approaching?